Kaskela Law LLC is investigating Amazon.com, Inc. (“Amazon”) (NASDAQ: AMZN) on behalf of the Company’s long-term investors.

 Further, the complaint alleges that the defendants violated the law by causing the Company to engage in various anticompetitive practices against third party sellers (“TPSs”), including (i) causing the online retailer to enter into contracts with TPSs that had the effect of inflating prices for consumers through policies that guaranteed Amazon a minimum profit on each item sold, while simultaneously discouraging TPSs from offering their products at lower prices through other retailers; and (ii) giving Amazon private-label products preference over those of its competitors using TPSs’s non-public data.

-Stockholders who purchased or acquired Amazon shares prior to February 1, 2019 and continue to hold those shares are encouraged to contact Kaskela Law LLC (Adrienne Bell, Esq.) at (484) 229 – 0750, or by email at [email protected], for additional information about this investigation and their legal rights and options.
+Current Amazon stockholders who purchased or acquired their shares prior to January 1, 2019 are encouraged to contact Kaskela Law LLC (Adrienne Bell, Esq.) at (484) 229 – 0750, or by email at [email protected], for additional information about this investigation and their legal rights and options.
 Investors may also submit their information to the firm by completing the form on this page.